baozi-technology/baozi-web/content/29-11-2019/index.md

 It's a complex issue that should be addressed with a lawyer.

-I feel like it's part of the reason why individual entrepeneurs usually go for sponsoring/support.
+It is part of the reason why individual entrepeneurs usually go for sponsoring/support.
 It feels safer, less complicated than bothering with contract laws.
 It also requires no financial investment (lawyers do take money...)

 However, I still believe that by being so repelled by business strategies, we, FLOSS developers, are missing a large part of the cake we deserve.